Home

 In a large skillet, combine the first six ingredients.
 Cook, uncovered, over medium heat for ten minutes.

 Brush melted butter on one side of a tortilla.
-Place the tortilla, buttered side down, on a baking cheese.
+Place the tortilla, buttered side down, on a baking sheet.
 Spread 2/3 cup chicken mixture over the tortilla.
 Sprinkle generously with shredded cheese.
 Top with a second tortilla, buttered side up.

 Bake in a 375 degree oven for 8 minutes.
 Flip the quesadilla over and bake an additional 3 minutes.